Gov. Inslee declares drought emergency as wildfire conditions worsen in Washington

 The announcement comes after an extended drought — spurred further by the recent heat waves — has exploded into wildfire season, with blazes tearing across Eastern and Central Washington.

+In a news conference, Inslee was joined by, among others, state Public Lands Commissioner Hilary Franz, Department of Agriculture Director Derek Sandison and Department of Ecology Director Laura Watson.

+“Unfortunately we’ve had the second-driest spring on record since 1895,” said Watson in the news conference.
+“Followed by a record-breaking heat wave in late June.”

 The emergency declaration signals that water supplies are projected to be 75% of average, according to the governor’s office.
-It allows the state Department of Ecology to take some emergency measures, like quicker processing for emergency drought permits and allowing temporary transfers of water rights, among other things.
+It allows the state Department of Ecology to take some emergency measures, like quicker processing for emergency drought permits and allowing temporary transfers of water rights and funding assistance to public entities like irrigation districts.

+Watson said about $300,000 is so far available for that kind of assistance, but officials are looking for more dollars that could be used.

 In addition to water woes, the drought is helping to create what could be a potentially bad wildfire season.

 Exempt from the emergency declaration are the Seattle, Everett and Tacoma metro areas.
+Those areas have both municipal water, as well as water storage, said Watson.

 Last month, the National Interagency Fire Center issued a warning for “above normal significant fire potential” for much of the Northwest from July to September.